gale90/AutomationTask/README.md

 The automation task is implemented using Playwright with JavaScript.
 The automated tests cover the following scenarios:

 1. Register User
-2. Login User with correct email and password - TBD
+2. Login User with correct email and password
 3. Login User with incorrect email and password - TBD
-4. Logout User - TBD
+4. Logout User
 5. Register User with existing email
 6. Verify Test Cases Page